w3c/aria-at-app/CONTRIBUTING.md

 ## License

-When you submit code changes, your submissions are understood to be under the same [W3C Document License](https://github.com/w3c/aria-at-app/blob/main/LICENSE.md) that covers the project.
+When you submit code changes, your submissions are understood to be under the same [W3C Software and Document License](https://github.com/w3c/aria-at-app/blob/main/LICENSE.md) that covers the project.